aplbrain/dandi-docs/docs/user-guide-using/dandi-hub.md

 ## Using conda environments

-DANDI Hub provides two ways to work with Python environments: shared environments managed through conda-store, and individual environments you create with conda in your home directory.
+{{ instance.name }} Hub provides two ways to work with Python environments: shared environments managed through conda-store, and individual environments you create with conda in your home directory.

 **Shared environments** are managed through conda-store and are available to all {{ instance.name }} Hub users.
 These environments contain commonly used packages for neurophysiology analysis and are maintained by administrators.